 Import from Folder: Consolidation Magic!

 Power Query then performs the consolidation.
 And like magic!
 The data files appear combined in the table below.

-Above table contains the sales data from the months April, May and June.
-Next to that, Power Query added the first column with the file-names.
+The above table contains the sales data from the months of April, May and June.
+Next to that, Power Query added the first column with the file names.
 But don’t just take my word for it!